help_outline Skip to main content

 Are the rendezvous included in the dues?

-I’ve been trawlering for years.
+I’ve been boating for years.
 What can I get out of this organization?

-It doesn’t matter if you are new to trawlering or an “Old Salt”.
-You WILL find your trawlering experience enriched by joining and becoming an active member of MTOA.
-As indicated previously, we have members with very specialized knowledge in virtually every topic that a boater could have an interest in, who come together and share their knowledge, both physically at the rendezvous, as well as virtually in the news magazine and in the Listserv.
+It doesn’t matter if you are new to trawlering or an “old salt”.
+You WILL find your boating experience enriched by joining and becoming an active member of MTOA.
+We have members with very specialized knowledge in virtually every boating topic.
+We freely share our knowledge and companionship at the Rendezvous, regional get-togethers and on the Forum.